 Foods to choose

-To maximize your chances of conceiving quickly, a balanced, nutrient-rich diet is essential.
+To maximise your chances of conceiving quickly, a balanced diet rich in nutrients is essential.
 Here are some foods to include in your diet:

-- Fresh fruit and vegetables: they contain vitamins, minerals and antioxidants that support fertility
+- Fresh fruit and vegetables: these contain vitamins, minerals and antioxidants that support fertility.

-- Low-fat dairy products: rich in calcium and vitamin D, important for maintaining balanced hormones and overall health
+- Low-fat dairy products: rich in calcium and vitamin D, which are important for maintaining balanced hormones and overall health.

-- Oily fish: like salmon or sardines, which are rich in omega-3 fatty acids, beneficial for reproductive health
+- Oily fish: such as salmon or sardines, which are rich in omega-3 fatty acids, beneficial for reproductive health.

 Foods to avoid

 Certain foods can impair female fertility and delay conception.
-It is therefore important to limit consumption:
+It is therefore important to limit consumption of these foods:

-- Alcohol: can disrupt hormonal balance and inhibit ovulation
+- Alcohol: can upset the hormonal balance and inhibit ovulation.

-While vitamin and nutrient intake is crucial to boosting fertility, other factors can also play a role in the ability to get pregnant quickly:
+While vitamin and nutrient intake is crucial for boosting fertility, other factors can also play a role in the ability to get pregnant quickly:

 Smoking

 Exposure to nicotine, through smoking and vaping, has a pronounced negative influence on both male and female fertility.
-Nicotine, a principal alkaloid in tobacco and present in many vaping liquids, acts as an endocrine disruptor, deleteriously modulating reproductive function.
-In women, nicotine has been associated with reduced ovarian reserve, impaired oocyte maturation and reduced endometrial receptivity, compromising embryonic implantation and increasing the risk of miscarriage.
-Underlying mechanisms include the induction of ovarian vasoconstriction, reducing blood flow to the ovaries and leading to follicular hypoxia, as well as disturbances in estrogen synthesis and metabolism.
+Nicotine, a main alkaloid in tobacco and present in many vaping liquids, acts as an endocrine disruptor, adversely modulating reproductive function.
+In women, nicotine has been associated with reduced ovarian reserve, impaired oocyte maturation and reduced endometrial receptivity, compromising embryo implantation and increasing the risk of miscarriage.
+The underlying mechanisms include the induction of ovarian vasoconstriction, reducing blood flow to the ovaries and leading to follicular hypoxia, as well as disturbances in oestrogen synthesis and metabolism.

-In men, nicotine exposure has been correlated with reduced sperm concentration, impaired sperm motility and morphological abnormalities.
-Furthermore, smoking can induce sperm DNA fragmentation, reducing fertilization potential and increasing the risk of transmitting genetic mutations.
-The toxic components of tobacco and the chemicals present in vaping fluids can also reduce testosterone levels and disrupt the hormonal balance required for spermatogenesis.
+In men, nicotine exposure has been correlated with reduced sperm concentration, impaired sperm mobility and morphological abnormalities.
+In addition, smoking can induce fragmentation of sperm DNA, reducing the potential for fertilisation and increasing the risk of transmitting genetic mutations.
+The toxic components of tobacco and the chemical substances present in vaping fluids can also reduce testosterone levels and disrupt the hormonal balance required for spermatogenesis.

-Vaping, often perceived as a less harmful alternative to traditional smoking, nevertheless contains nicotine and other substances that can affect fertility.
-Although research into the specific effects of vaping on fertility is still underway, current evidence suggests that exposure to nicotine in any mode is detrimental to reproductive health
+Vaping, often seen as a less harmful alternative to traditional smoking, nevertheless contains nicotine and other substances that can affect fertility.
+Although research into the specific effects of vaping on fertility is still ongoing, current evidence suggests that exposure to nicotine in any form is detrimental to reproductive health.

-Smoking and vaping cessation is strongly recommended for individuals seeking to improve their fertility and for couples trying to conceive.
-Smoking cessation interventions, including behavioral support and, if necessary, pharmacological treatments, should be considered to optimize the chances of reproductive success and ensure a healthy pregnancy.
-Consulting a healthcare professional for personalized support in the cessation process can also provide tailored strategies for overcoming nicotine dependence and its impact on fertility.
+Cessation of smoking and vaping is strongly recommended for individuals seeking to improve their fertility and for couples trying to conceive.
+Smoking cessation interventions, including behavioural support and, if necessary, pharmacological treatments, should be considered to optimise the chances of reproductive success and ensure a healthy pregnancy.
+Consulting a healthcare professional for personalised support in the cessation process can also provide tailored strategies for overcoming nicotine dependence and its impact on fertility.

 Age

 Age is a determining factor in fertility for both men and women, although its effects are more pronounced and better documented in women.
-As women age, oocyte quality and quantity decline, a phenomenon that accelerates significantly after the age of 35, leading to a decline in fertility and an increased risk of genetic complications such as chromosomal abnormalities.
+With age, the quality and quantity of oocytes in women decline, a phenomenon that accelerates significantly after the age of 35, leading to a decline in fertility and an increased risk of genetic complications such as chromosomal abnormalities.
 This decline in fertility is due to a decrease in ovarian reserve and an increase in the incidence of ovulatory disorders, which can affect the ability to conceive naturally.

-In men, although the ability to produce sperm generally persists with age, studies indicate a deterioration in sperm quality, including reduced sperm motility, decreased ejaculatory volume, and increased sperm DNA damage.
-These changes can reduce male fertility and increase the risk of health problems in offspring
+In men, although the ability to produce sperm generally persists with age, studies indicate a deterioration in sperm quality, including a reduction in sperm motility, a decrease in ejaculatory volume, and an increase in sperm DNA damage.
+These changes can reduce male fertility and increase the risk of health problems in the offspring.

-Taking age into account is therefore crucial in family planning and infertility management.
-For couples experiencing difficulties conceiving, particularly those where the woman is aged 35 or over, early fertility assessment and exploration of assisted reproduction options may be indicated to optimize the chances of a successful pregnancy
+Taking age into account is therefore crucial in family planning and the management of infertility.
+For couples experiencing difficulties conceiving, particularly those where the woman is aged 35 or over, early assessment of fertility and exploration of assisted reproduction options may be indicated to optimise the chances of a successful pregnancy.

 Stress

-Psychological stress is recognized as a factor negatively influencing fertility in both men and women, by interfering with the underlying hormonal and physiological mechanisms of reproduction.
-Chronic stress states can lead to imbalances in the hypothalamic-pituitary-gonadal axis, resulting in disturbances in the production and regulation of sex hormones such as GnRH (gonadotropin-releasing hormone), gonadotropins (LH and FSH), estrogen and progesterone in women, and testosterone in men.
-These hormonal disturbances can result in irregular or absent ovulation, impact on sperm quality and viability, and potentially contribute to reduced libido
+Psychological stress is recognised as a factor that negatively influences fertility in both men and women, by interfering with the underlying hormonal and physiological mechanisms of reproduction.
+Chronic stress can lead to imbalances in the hypothalamic-pituitary-gonadal axis, resulting in disturbances in the production and regulation of sex hormones such as GnRH (gonadotropin-releasing hormone), gonadotropins (LH and FSH), oestrogen and progesterone in women, and testosterone in men.
+These hormonal disturbances can result in irregular or absent ovulation, an impact on sperm quality and viability, and potentially contribute to a reduction in libido.

-In addition, stress can affect fertility indirectly through negative adaptive behaviors such as increased smoking, alcohol or drug use, as well as changes in body weight.
-These behaviors can exacerbate the deleterious effects of stress on fertility.
+In addition, stress can affect fertility indirectly through negative adaptive behaviours such as increased use of tobacco, alcohol or drugs, as well as changes in body weight.
+These behaviours can exacerbate the deleterious effects of stress on fertility.

-Interventions aimed at reducing stress, such as behavioral therapy, relaxation, yoga or meditation, have shown promising results in improving fertility rates.
-Engaging in these stress-reduction practices, along with appropriate medical and psychological management, can promote hormonal balance and improve chances of conception
+Interventions aimed at reducing stress, such as behavioural therapy, relaxation, yoga or meditation, have shown promising results in improving fertility rates.
+Engaging in these stress-reduction practices, along with appropriate medical and psychological management, can promote hormonal balance and improve the chances of conception.

-The impact of weight on fertility is an area of growing interest in medical research, due to its substantial influence on the male and female reproductive systems.
-Adiposity, as measured by body mass index (BMI), affects fertility through a variety of physiological and hormonal mechanisms.
-In women, a BMI significantly above or below normal can disrupt hormonal balance, particularly levels of leptin, insulin and sex hormones, leading to menstrual irregularities and anovulation.
-The condition of obesity is often associated with polycystic ovary syndrome (PCOS), a common cause of female infertility, characterized by hyperinsulinemia and insulin resistance, leading to an imbalance of sex hormones.
+The impact of weight on fertility is an area of growing interest in medical research, because of its substantial influence on the male and female reproductive systems.
+Adiposity, as measured by body mass index (BMI), affects fertility through various physiological and hormonal mechanisms.
+In women, a BMI that is significantly above or below normal can disrupt hormonal balance, particularly levels of leptin, insulin and sex hormones, which can lead to menstrual irregularities and anovulation.
+Obesity is often associated with polycystic ovary syndrome (PCOS), a common cause of female infertility, characterised by hyperinsulinaemia and insulin resistance, leading to an imbalance in sex hormones.

-On the male side, a high BMI has been linked to lower sperm quality, particularly in terms of sperm concentration, motility and morphology, possibly due to impaired thermoregulation and the hormonal impact associated with excess adipose tissue.
-Moreover, obesity in men is frequently associated with reduced testosterone levels and increased estrogen, exacerbating fertility problems
+On the male side, a high BMI has been linked to lower sperm quality, particularly in terms of sperm concentration, motility and morphology, possibly due to altered thermoregulation and the hormonal impact of excess adipose tissue.
+In addition, obesity in men is frequently associated with a reduction in testosterone levels and an increase in oestrogen, exacerbating fertility problems.

-The mechanisms by which weight influences fertility include changes in hypothalamic-pituitary-gonadal axis function, altered endometrial quality and increased systemic inflammation.
+The mechanisms by which weight influences fertility include changes in the functioning of the hypothalamic-pituitary-gonadal axis, altered endometrial quality and increased systemic inflammation.
 Weight management through a balanced diet and regular physical activity can have significant beneficial effects on fertility.
-Weight loss in overweight or obese individuals is frequently recommended as a first-line intervention to improve conception rates and pregnancy outcomes.
+Weight loss in overweight or obese individuals is frequently recommended as a first line of intervention to improve conception rates and pregnancy outcomes.

 Moderate physical exercise